boucadair/rfc3535-20years-later/Prez/NEMOPS/nemops-session2-summary.md

 3. [RFC3535, 20 Years Later from an Operator's Perspective (Deutsche Telekom)](https://www.ietf.org/slides/slides-nemopsws-paper-rfc3535-years-later-from-an-operators-perspective-deutsche-telekom-00.pdf)
    + (**NEW-OPS-REQ-STRENGTHEN-DM**) "The stability of the IETF models and the conformance to proper IETF YANG is key for avoiding operational and interoperability issues."
    + (**NEW-OPS-REQ-STRENGTHEN-DM**) "YANG 1.1 is now widely understood and implemented.
 Scope and feature creep could fracture this ecosystem.
 Any additions or changes need to be **very** carefully considered."
-   + (**NEW-OPS-REQ-CLIENT-TOOLS**) "The IETF should actively foster and enable collaboration on open-source software implementations of their standards and technologies, like Orchestron (https://github.com/orchestron-orchestrator/)"
+   + (**NEW-OPS-REQ-TOOLS**) "The IETF should actively foster and enable collaboration on open-source software implementations of their standards and technologies, like Orchestron (https://github.com/orchestron-orchestrator/)"
    + (**NEW-OPS-REQ-EASE-EXPOSURE**) "The IETF should develop uniform, YANG modeled device/network/service models for both configuration and operational state data so that closed-loop automation is possible."
    + (**NEW-OPS-REQ-INTEGRATION**) "The IETF should extend service models, which currently only model configuration, to include operational state for the service."
    + (**NEW-OPS-REQ-IT-INTEGRATION**) "The IETF should work with the TMForum to standardize how Business Support Systems implementing TMForum Service Ordering, Activation and Configuration, Service Catalog and other relevant APIs will interwork with the configuration of network domains and devices to provision and manage these services."